 Simplicity is beauty as illustrated by the clean, elegant lines of this 2-story 4-bedroom, 3-bath Arts and Crafts home.
 It has the signature hip roof, rock-stone-and-wood exterior facade, a covered front porch, and a rear deck (Plan #127-1000).

 In addition to all the historic and traditional house forms, there are spectacular coastal homes from South Padre Island, Texas, to the Emerald Coast of Florida.
 After all, it’s the Gulf Coast, with miles and miles of amazing beaches, bays, inlets, and lagoons.

 Gulf Coast beachfront homes can be simple cottages, vacation homes, sophisticated modern homes, luxury condominiums, and planned communities with open floor plans and large windows that take advantage of the amazing ocean views.

 One has to love this attractive beachfront home!
-The 6-bedroom, 5.5-bath residence has a raised main level, covered front porch, wraparound decks, den, recreation room, and vaulted ceiling in the Great Room.
-It also includes 3 master suites, a family room, and lots of windows to take in the wonderful views (Plan #130-1039).
+The 3-bedroom, 4-bath residence has a raised main level, covered front porch, side porch, multiple decks, and lots of windows to take in the wonderful views (Plan #196-1148).